Anurag13199/DBMSProject-UsingFlask-AgriculturalECommerseWebsite/README.md

-Create a procedure 'new_procedure' to select everything from Customer where cid= given cid In table orders tcost=quantity*cost
+Create a procedure 'new_procedure' to select everything from Customer where cid= given cid.
+In table orders tcost=quantity*cost